General Information 2017-2018

 The legal drinking age in Massachusetts is 21.
 The College and its members must abide by all state laws governing the serving and consumption of alcohol.
 Only students of legal age may consume alcohol at College sponsored functions.
 The Alcohol Policy is available in the Student Handbook.

-All upperclass housing opens on August 31st at 2pm.
+All upperclass housing opens on August 30th at 2pm.
 Students can move in any time between then and the start of classes.
 Please see check in schedule.
 General Housing information can be found at this link.
 Housing Assignment information can be found at this link.

 You will need a bathroom caddy for your personal toiletries as these items cannot be left in any dorm bathrooms.
 To keep bathrooms as healthy as possible we need open spaces that can be cleaned and disinfected without obstruction.
 Towels only can be hung on bathroom hooks.Waterbeds/Furniture